 - Cover and cook on low for 6 hours or until the thickest part of the breast reaches 165F.

 - Transfer the turkey breast to a baking sheet.

 - Broil the turkey for 3 to 5 minutes or until the skin is browned and crispy to your liking.
 Keep a close eye on it to prevent it from burning.
 This is an optional step, but I like the color you get from the broiling.
 Let the turkey rest for 5 to 10 minutes before slicing and serving.

 - Pour the liquid from the slow cooker through a strainer.

 - Melt the butter in a medium pan over medium heat.

-- Whisk in the flour until smooth, around 30 seconds.
+- Whisk in the flour until smooth Stir continuously for about 2 minutes until a thick paste forms, forming a roux.
 The roux should be thick.
 If you run a spoon or spatula through it, the roux should coat the spatula without dripping off.